 Robert Lewandowski set a new Bundesliga single-season goals record in 2020/21, scoring 41 goals in the campaign to surpass Gerd Müller's 49-year-old record of 40.
 Can he beat his own record?

-Gerd Müller set the record of 40 goals in the 1971/72 Bundesliga season and there were many who argued it would never be beaten.
-Dieter Müller came the closest when he scored an impressive 34 goals in 1976/77 for Cologne, while Lewandowski equalled this amount in 2019/20 for Bayern.
-Yet Müller’s record continued to elude the gifted Polish striker - just like it had to many strikers in the Bundesliga before him.
-That was until the 2020/21 campaign, where from early on it became clear that a seemingly unreachable record that had survived almost half a century could finally be toppled.
+Müller set the record of 40 goals in the 1971/72 Bundesliga season and there were many who argued it would never be beaten.
+Dieter Müller came the closest when he scored an impressive 34 goals in 1976/77 for Cologne, while Lewandowski equalled that amount in 2019/20 for Bayern.
+Yet Müller’s record continued to elude the gifted Polish striker - just as it had to many strikers in the Bundesliga before him.
+That was until the 2020/21 campaign, where it became clear early on that a seemingly unreachable record that had survived almost half a century could finally be toppled.

 Watch: Lewandowski's 41 goals for Bayern Munich in 2020/21